Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Experiments

 \subsection{Ablation Study}

-To further evaluate the two initiatives of this work, four variants of FADNet are devised for ablation study, including \romannumeral1)~Baseline, by removing the convGRU and the depth hint module from FADNet.
-The feature extracted by the backbone network is directly fed into the keypoint head and regression heads. \romannumeral2)~Baseline+FA, by only discarding the depth hint module. \romannumeral3)~Baseline+DH, by only abandoning the sequential feature association. \romannumeral4)~Reversed, by reversing the order of sequential feature association.
+To further evaluate the two initiatives of this work, six variants of FADNet are devised for ablation study, including \romannumeral1)~Baseline, by removing the convGRU and the depth hint module from FADNet.
+The feature extracted by the backbone network is directly fed into the keypoint head and regression heads. \romannumeral2)~Baseline+FA, by only discarding the depth hint module. \romannumeral3)~Baseline+DH, by only abandoning the sequential feature association. \romannumeral4) Baseline+ConvSep, by replacing the convGRU with four sequentially connected convolutional blocks. \romannumeral5) Baseline+ConvOne, by replacing the convGRU with a single convolutional block.
+The channels of the convolutional blocks in \romannumeral4) and \romannumeral5) are adjusted such that the total amount of parameters is similar to the original FADNet. \romannumeral6)~Reversed, by reversing the order of sequential feature association.
 The 2D and 3D evaluation results on KITTI are respectively exhibited in Table~\ref{ablation_2d} and Table~\ref{ablation_3d}.
 It should be noted that the performance exhibited here is measured by ${\rm AP|_{R_{40}}}$ for a more accurate evaluation, so that it is numerically different from that in Table~\ref{3D_val}.

 As is shown in Table~\ref{ablation_3d}, ${\rm AP_{3D}}$ and {${ \rm AP_{BEV}}$} are increased by introducing either sequential feature association or depth hint augmentation, which validates the effectiveness of the presented two initiatives.
 By incorporating both of them (i.e. the original FADNet), the network achieves the best performance compared with the other variants.
 On the other hand, by only reversing the order of sequential feature association and keeping the other configurations unchanged, the network's performance is inferior to FADNet.